 Short overview of problems with AI model deployment and pain points moving Deep Learning models into production environment.

-Two years ago I finished my Master @ Imperial College London.
-I had a chance to be a part of BICI Lab working on advanced deep learning algorithms for healthcare.
-Getting plausible final results I decided to share my work with business people in the form of a sample app where people could test the solution using their data, not just read the paper (which was hard to understand even for people in the field of AI).
-I realized that it is not an easy task and even for big companies it is an issue.
+Two years ago I graduated at Imperial College London.
+At that time, I had a chance to be a part of BICI Lab working on advanced deep learning algorithms for healthcare.
+Getting plausible final results I decided to share my work with business people in the form of a sample app where users could test the solution using their own data, not just read the paper, or a code (which even for people in the field of AI was hard to understand).
+Unfortunately, it occurs to be not an easy task and I when even for my friends working for big companies it was a challenge to make it happen.

 Since that time I decided to pursue the passion of fast and easy AI model deployment.
 Investigating different solutions and approaches I tried to reach people dealing with this topic daily.